rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

 }
 ```

-We'll try to keep the code short and simple, so we'll only have two topics:
+We'll try to keep the code simple for the purposes of this lab, so we'll only have two topics:

 * **RootTopic** - The default topic the bot starts out with.
 This class will start other topic(s) as the user requests them.
 * **SearchTopic** - A topic which manages processing search requests and returning those results to the user.